 Shuttle buses are available for the duration of the tourmanent to transport ticketed passengers to and from the stadium.
 See more information on shuttle bus services here

 Again, it's extremely difficult to secure reasonably priced seats unless you book well in advance.
-Visit the official ticketing site to try your luck.
+If it's your dream to don a wide-brimmed hat and sit in the bleachers overlooking the famed clay courts, we highly recommend that you attempt to reserve seats several months ahead of time.
+You can visit the official ticketing site to try your luck.

 Who Won the French Open in the Past?

-Even if you can't make it to a match, the Open has seen many glorious moments and winning streaks-- including Spanish player Rafael Nadal's streak as reigning champion in the Men's Singles category in 9 out of 10 attempts between 2005 and 2014!
+Even if you can't make it to a match, the Open has seen many glorious moments and winning streaks worth learning about if you enjoy statistical improbabilities-- including Spanish player Rafael Nadal's streak as reigning champion in the Men's Singles category in 9 out of 10 attempts between 2005 and 2014!

 Where Else to Watch French Open Matches in Paris?

-A giant screen deployed at Paris City Hall (Hotel de Ville, metro Hotel de Ville) will be broadcasting the major matches from this year's French Open.
+Some years, a giant screen deployed at Paris City Hall (Hotel de Ville, metro Hotel de Ville) broadcasts the major matches in the open air.
 Even better?
-It's free.
+It's entirely free.
 Bring a picnic and enjoy.
+There's unfortunately no word yet on whether screenings will be happening in 2019, but stay tuned for updates.

 Getting There: Hotel de Ville - Esplanade de L'Hotel de Ville, Metro Hotel de Ville (Line 1, 11)